jpalardy/jpalardy.github.io/_posts/2016-05-04-awk-tutorial-part-2.markdown

 2016-03-24  98.639999  98.849998  97.07  98.360001  10646900  98.360001
 {% endhighlight %}

 The same line was printed twice!
-There are two solutions for this problem:
+There are two solutions to this problem:

 * making your conditions mutually exclusive
   (which *could* be easy, but is often tedious and redundant)